apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

       This parameter can be omitted if a 'dfs.namenode.ec.system.default.policy' configuration is set.
       The EC policy of the path will be set with the default value in configuration.

-      `-replicate` apply the special `REPLICATION` policy on the directory, force the directory to adopt 3x replication scheme.
+      `-replicate` apply the default `REPLICATION` scheme on the directory, force the directory to adopt 3x replication scheme.

       `-replicate` and `-policy <policyName>` are optional arguments.
 They cannot be specified at the same time.